 Office of Higher Education, 1450 Energy Park Drive, Suite 350, St. Paul, MN 55108-5227

-January 11 – September 30, 2019 start any time before September – our program will be ongoing after that.
+Start any time before September – our program will be ongoing after that.
 Space is limited so that each trainee will receive individualized attention.
 When you apply, we’ll work out a schedule for you to complete your training in the time you choose – from 8 months to a year.
 We could do it quicker, but then the depth would be missing.
 Your future students deserve this training and so do you!
 Karen Kinnard, E-RYT will be your lead trainer – Karen has trained teachers since 2006 and done holistic wellness coaching since 2000.
 You will have the opportunity to study with several master teachers.
 Those who are considered the top in their teaching field in Ashtanga, Iyengar, Gentle, Restorative, Alignment based practices and advanced teaching techniques.

 An in-depth yoga program, designed to not only study all aspects of yoga, but also to enable you to dive deeply into your own self knowledge.